AhmaadJ/Class-Projects/(ReadME) Class Projects.txt

 Python:
--Quiz5- Program reads 30 grades from a list, & uses 3 functions to calculate the average, standard deviation, & grade range frequency for the grades
+-Grade Reader, Quiz5- Program reads 30 grades from a list, & uses 3 functions to calculate the average, standard deviation, & grade range frequency for the grades

+R:
+-Data 101 Assignments 2 & 4

 Java:
 -Car Maintenance Project- Asks the user for information about their car repair.
 The user is given a menu of options to decide what information they want to add